-To outline our values and expectations, VSC has a code of conduct for both athletes and parents and is found at Appendix A. The purpose of the Code of Conduct is to ensure that all athletes and members have a great experience while participating in VSC activities and that all members represent VSC in a positive way.
+The purpose of the BC Alpine Code of Conduct and the VSC Agreements is to ensure that all athletes and members have a great experience while participating in VSC activities and that all members represent VSC in a positive way.

-All athletes and parents are required to sign the code of conduct at registration and/or the beginning of the season.
-Parents are responsible for ensuring that their children understand and abide by the code of conduct.
-If there are behaviours that contravene the code, disciplinary action commensurate with the violation will be taken, and could include the following:
+All athletes and parents are required to sign off on the BCA Alpine Code of Conduct when signing their BC Alpine waiver after registering with VSC.
+The VSC Agreements are signed at registration and/or the beginning of the season.
+Parents are responsible for ensuring that their children understand and abide by all policies.
+If there are behaviours that contravene the Code or Agreement disciplinary action commensurate with the violation will be taken, in accordance with the VSC Discipline Policy.